Mac-Huang/Transformer/README.md

 - **train.py**
   - Includes the training loop, data generation for the copy task, loss computation with label smoothing, and optimizer setup.
 - **README.md**
-  - Provides project documentation and usage instructions in English.
+  - Provides project documentation and usage instructions in English and Chinese.
-- **README.zh.md**
-  - 提供项目的中文文档和使用说明。
 - **requirements.txt**
   - Lists the Python packages required to run the project.
 - **LICENSE**